lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {::include src/algParams.md}

+For all RSA key types and sizes, the exponent is RECOMMENDED to be 65537.
+Implementations MAY support only 65537 and reject other exponent values.
+Legacy RSA implementations that use other values for the exponent MAY be used to within a composite, but need to be careful when interoperating with other implementations.

 **Note: The pre-hash functions were chosen to roughly match the security level of the stronger component.
 In the case of Ed25519 and Ed448 they match the hash function defined in [RFC8032]; SHA512 for Ed25519ph and SHAKE256(x, 64), which is SHAKE256 producing 64 bytes (512 bits) of output, for Ed448ph.